How Working in an Office Is Ruining Your Eyes

 There’s a statistically decent chance that you’re actually reading this from an office.
 At the moment, office jobs are pretty standard for US employees, but here’s the thing.
 Your job might not be the best fit for your visual health.
 When many of us go to work in the morning, we’re cubicle-bound.
 And once we’re there, we’ll largely spend the next eight hours on the computer.
 Believe it or not, working in an office is ruining your eyes.
 The average office was not made with their vision in mind.
 That’s starting to show in the form of a sweeping epidemic of work-related visual problems among office workers.

 These issues are so common that they’ve even received a name: Computer Vision Syndrome.
-CVS develops from a combination of a sedentary, chair-bound work day and a massive amount of near-field work performed on a digital screen.
+CVS develops from a combination of a sedentary, chair-bound workday and the massive amount of near-field work performed on a digital screen.
 Will it affect you?
 If we listen to the National Institute of Health, then the answer’s probably yes.
-The government organization estimates that 90 percent of workers who spend three hours or more working on a computer will experience at least some symptoms of CVS.
+A study from The Pharmaceutical Journal reports that 75 percent of workers who spend three hours or more on a computer will experience some symptoms of CVS.
 Which raises the question…

 What Is CVS?

 CVS is a collection of various symptoms and disorders, all of which are caused by extended work with a digital screen.
-Dry eye is the most commonly seen.
+Dry eye is the most commonly seen symptom.
 Computer users tend to blink infrequently and the angle that many view their screens at does them few favors.
 Compare the downward gaze used for reading a book to the straight-ahead one that most people adopt for computer use.
 The latter exposes a large amount of surface area on the eyes and greatly contributes to rapid drying.

 Asthenopia, or eye strain, is also enormously common.
 Whenever you stare at a computer screen, you’re forcing tiny muscles in your eyes to focus in on an extremely close object.
-Do so for too long without a break and they’ll fatigue, leaving you with painful, tired eyes.
+Do so for too long and they’ll fatigue, leaving you with painful, tired eyes.